-You will NOT see Bill Belichick wearing a suit and tie.
+You will most certainly NOT see Bill Belichick wearing a suit and tie.

-You will NOT see the McDonalds “not until I’ve had my coffee” guy – because I’ll have stuffed him in a trash can by then.
+You will NOT see the McDonalds “not until I’ve had my coffee” guy – because I’ll have stuffed him into a trash can by then.

 You will NOT see Mark Sanchez asking for someone to pass the relish.

-You will NOT see Jay Leno trying to push the Super Bowl out of its timeslot.
+You absolutely will NOT see Jay Leno trying to push the Super Bowl out of its time slot.